 Sea ice is described by the area it covers, its thickness, its age, and its movement with the winds and ocean currents.
 The Sea Ice Index data products that NSIDC distributes provide information about several sea ice characteristics.
 Here, we define several key characteristics that are of interest to scientists studying sea ice.

 When scientists study sea ice using remote sensing data, they typically describe data in terms of gridded fields.
 This means the data are provided in pixels, or discrete cells, of a certain shape and size.
-Most of NSIDC's gridded sea ice data consist of fields of square cells that are 25 kilometers on a side (9.65 miles), or covering an area of 625 square kilometers each (93 square miles).
+Most of NSIDC's gridded sea ice data consist of fields of square cells that are 25.0 kilometers (15.5 miles) on a side, or covering an area of 625.0 square kilometers each (241.3 square miles).
 Scientists can calculate different quantities from these gridded fields.

 When we use this term, we mean the region covered by sea ice, typically given in square kilometers.
 For a grid cell, it is the area of the portion of the cell covered by ice.
 For an entire hemisphere, it is the total area covered by ice, which corresponds to sum of the area of each cell multiplied by the fractional concentration for that cell.

 Concentration is a unitless term that describes the relative amount of area covered by ice, compared to some reference area.
 Thus, concentration describes how much of a 25.0 kilometer by 25.0 kilometer (15.5 mile by 15.5 mile) box is covered by sea ice.
 Ice concentration typically is reported as a percentage (0 to 100 percent ice), a fraction from 0 to 1, or sometimes in tenths (0/10 to 10/10).
 Our Sea Ice Index products show ice concentration as a percentage.
 A value of 0 means there is no ice, while a value of 100 means the region is completely covered by ice.